The tension between James and Jordan didn't just simmer on the court. Off it, it was just as volatile.

 Jordan's eyes narrowed, the playful gleam in them vanishing in an instant.
 "So, what, because I don't come from money, I don't belong here?
 Is that it?"

 James swallowed.
 He didn't mean to come off as condescending, but he couldn't help it.
-His entire world was centered around wealth, power, and influence.
-The idea of someone not caring about that, not respecting it—he just couldn't wrap his head around it.
+His entire world was centered around power and influence.
+The idea of someone not owning a Rolex, not driving a sports car—he just couldn't wrap his head around it.

 "I'm just saying… there's a reason this university is known for breeding future leaders.
 People with drive, ambition, families who know how to navigate power."